 Following the signing of the contract, the preparatory work for taking over the operation of the line from the incumbent has already begun and Arriva plans to recruit 40 new drivers and conductors, plus a number of other roles in the coming months to ensure it is ready to take over later this year.

-Winning this contract, Arriva became the second largest rail transport operator for passanger services in the Pilsen Region, following České dráhy, the state owned-company.
+Winning this contract, Arriva became the second largest rail transport operator for passenger services in the Pilsen Region, following České dráhy, the state-owned company.

 In June 2020, Arriva became the principal bus operator of the Pilsen region’s transport system after won a 10 – year contract which includes the introduction of 315 brand new buses.
 The new contract is part of a wider re-organisation of transport operations in the Pilsen Region that includes an overhaul of the timetable and a reorganisation of some parts of the network, with due consideration to the impact of coronavirus.